 Adjacent to Higbee Beach in Cape May find Sunset Beach, which, you guessed it, offers a breathtaking view of the sunset.
-It’s a favorite spot for families who want to park for FREE close to the beach.
+This hidden beach is a favorite spot for families who want to park for FREE close to the beach.
 Little treasure hunters love digging for Cape May “diamonds” or sparkly quartz crystals in the sand.
-Take home your treasures, or turn them into jewelry at one of the nearby gift shops.
+Take home your treasures or turn them into jewelry at one of the nearby gift shops.
 History buffs can see the remains of the S.S.
 Atlantus, one of 12 concrete ships built during World War I, sticking out of the Delaware Bay.
 Be sure to stick around for the daily flag ceremony at dusk.
-It’s been a tradition for more than 40 years, as the American Flag is lowered as “Taps” plays in the background.
+It’s been a tradition for more than 40 years, as the American Flag is lowered and “Taps” plays in the background.

 Spring Lake offers low-key fun within close proximity to Asbury Park's more lively scene.
 Photo courtesy of the Borough of Spring Lake